 After the fall of Rome, the site was gradually abandoned before being occupied in early 1200 by several aristocratic families who built their castles and residences there.

-By the end of the 16th century the Pontiffs came into possession of the area, which became inalienable patrimony of the Holy See.
+By the end of the 16th century the Pontiffs came into possession of the area, which became inalienable heritage of the Holy See.

 In 1870, with the end of the Pontifical State, a long period of abandonment and ruin began for the Papal residency of Castel Gandolfo and lasted 60 years.